Secade/DATASCI-Video-Game-Sales/README.md

 ###  On what platform do games receive more sales?

 ###  What is the relationship between the critic & user scores to the game’s sales?
-(J)

 With this, there is not enough data to create a solid analysis on the relationship of critic/user score towards game sales since the ratings vary even with high/low selling games.
 One observation is that on average, users score games higher compared to critic scores.
 This is evident in the games above the top 50.
 The games in the top 50 seem to have higher critic scores than user scores.
 Though the scores for some games may be high, they do not show a lot of game sales.
 This needs to be validated by seeing how many critics or users scored that specific game to see how the scale is tipped.